-- 4. View the following information below the Focus buttons:

-- Current Exposure

-- Current Gain

-- Current Iris

-- Last Known Light Level

-- 5. Adjust the video image as required.
+- 1. Click the Imaging tab, and then click the White Balance button. - 2.
+For each head, click Head [#] to select the head. - a.
+View the following information: - Current Exposure - Current Gain - Last Known Light Level - Select All Heads, and then adjust the video image as required.
 You can either use a preset configuration, or you can create your own custom configuration.
-Use the Preset drop-down menu to select the preferred configuration:
+Use the Preset drop-down menu to select the preferred configuration: - a.

-- a.
 Pelco: This preset provides the recommended balance of brightness and color for video surveillance. - b.
 Standard: This preset is configured for general day/night changes in an indoor or outdoor scene. - c.
-Vivid: This preset provides increased color and brightness for a more saturated image.
+Vivid: This preset provides increased color and brightness for a more saturated image. - d.

-d.
 Custom: Select this option to manually adjust the following image settings:

-Note: The Contrast setting is disabled if you selected Enable Wide Dynamic Range.
-See the section titled Configuring General Imaging Settings

-• Saturation: You can adjust the video's color saturation by entering a percentage number.

-0 creates a black and white image, while 100 creates intense color images.

-- Sharpness: You can adjust the video's sharpness by entering a percentage number.
+- Note: The Brightness and Contrast settings are disabled if you selected Enable Wide Dynamic Range.
+See the section titled Configuring General Imaging Settings - Saturation: You can adjust the video's color saturation by entering a percentage number.
+0 creates a black and white image, while 100 creates intense color images. - Sharpness: You can adjust the video's sharpness by entering a percentage number.
 0 applies the least amount of sharpening, while 100 applies the most sharpening to make the edges of objects more visible. - Brightness: You can adjust the video's brightness by entering a percentage number.
-0 applies the least amount of contrast, while 100 applies the most contrast between objects in the image. - Contrast: You can adjust the video's contrast by entering a percentage number.
-0 applies the least amount of contrast, while 100 applies the most contrast between objects in the image. - e.
-Move the Temporal Filter Strength slider slightly to the left or right to adjust the amount of noise vs. blur in the scene.
-This reduces image noise by averaging the noise over several frames.
+0 creates a dark image, while 100 creates a light-filled image. - Contrast: You can adjust the video's contrast by entering a percentage number.
+0 applies the least amount of contrast, while 100 applies the most contrast between objects in the image.